Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/02/web-farm-cookie-encryption-in-asp-net.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - cookies
+    - Cookies
-    - encryption
+    - Encryption
 ---

 If you want to secure a cookie, you need look no further than the System.Web.Security MachineKey class.
 Using this class, you can protect and unprotect text quite simply.
 If you are running without load-balancing, you can skip to the wrapper methods at the bottom of the article, which give you methods for protecting and unprotecting strings.